Get support for ramsey/beatles

 Variables

 Variables must be declared and typed in the Beatles programming language.
-To declare a variable, use Let it be
+To declare a variable, use Let it be.
+To define a variable's type, use Is a.

 Let it be [VariableName] Is a [Type]